Sources used for identification of wildflowers shown on these pages and regions where they occur see Credits

 Contact

-Caladenia caesarea Mustard Orchid, Cara, Kararr, Kar
+Caladenia caesarea subsp. caesarea, Mustard Orchid, Cara, Kararr, Kar

 A tall spider orchid with slender yellow petals tipped with red.
 The wide and elongated yellow labellum has rows of red stripes (of calli).
 Below is a paler variation.